 - Toward the end of the 19th century, four Sisters of St. Dominic traveled from Germany to serve the needs of immigrants, soon establishing a school, an orphanage and two hospitals.
 In 1894, they opened a convalescent home, known today as Our Lady of Consolation Nursing & Rehabilitative Care Center.

 - The Daughters of Wisdom, originally from France, founded St. Charles Hospital in 1907, Maryhaven Center of Hope (which began as the Wharton Memorial Institute) in 1930 and Good Samaritan Hospital Medical Center in 1959.

-- Three nuns from the Congregation of the Infant Jesus began nursing the sick poor in 1905, and that work eventually grew into Nursing Sisters Home Care, which—now known as Catholic Home Care—became part of CHS in 1998.
+- Three nuns from the Congregation of the Infant Jesus began nursing the sick poor in 1905, and that work eventually grew into Nursing Sisters Home Care, which—now known as Catholic Home Care—became part of Catholic Health in 1998.
 Often referred to as the Nursing Sisters of the Sick Poor, this congregation also founded Mercy Medical Center, the very first Catholic hospital in Nassau County, in 1913.

 - St. Francis Hospital, The Heart Center®, was founded by the Franciscan Missionaries of Mary in 1922.
 By 1949, St. Francis was the largest hospital in the U.S. dedicated to pediatric cardiac care and today is one of the nation’s leading cardiac centers.

 - St. Catherine of Siena Medical Center joined Catholic Health in 2000, and St. Joseph Hospital became part of the system in 2010.